 Interestingly over the years there have been some wonderful stories and pictures of what clients have kept as family treasures with the doffie label still prominent.

 Then I was drawn to what I now call “my stage” which took me into retail.
-There I felt I had great scope and a free reign to create the wow factor and to style an attractive space that made people feel good when they came shopping.
-My love of fabric shined thru and the use of colour and textures.
-Just recently a business woman said to me that I set the benchmark in brilliant retail all those years ago and I also have had people who can describe every store in detail that I have owned.
+There I felt I had great scope and a free reign to create the wow factor and to style an attractive space that made people feel good when they went shopping.
+My love of fabric shined through particularly in relation to the use of colour and texture.
+Just recently a business woman said to me that I set the benchmark in brilliant retail all those years ago.
+I also have had people who can describe every store in detail that I have owned.

 1981: Doffie Cottage Craft

 Where the doffie story begins; before the first shop opened.
-Products were designed and made from home at Doffie Cottage Craft During this time I was night nursing at Bethesda Hospital in Claremont.
+Products were designed and made from home at Doffie Cottage Craft.
+During this time, I was night nursing at Bethesda Hospital in Claremont.
 My former patients to this day have my original doffie products.
 It was indeed a cottage I lived in back then and it had gorgeous pressed metal on the walls and ceilings.
 I loved it and it did later on inspire me as I moved into interior design but at the time the options were buy the lovely cottage or start my business and I chose the entrepreneur pathway.

 1982: Bagot Road Shop